BolteAdrian/BE-Retetar/README.md

-Backend for a to do list with .net 6 with 3-tier arhitecture and Angular 14 for frontend FE link : https://github.com/BolteAdrian/FE-Retetar
+Backend for Culinary Manager and Inventory application with .net 6 with 3-tier arhitecture and Angular 14 for frontend FE link : https://github.com/BolteAdrian/FE-Retetar

 In the Culinary Manager and Inventory application, we opted for the use of a relational database, specifically Microsoft SQL Server.